 data:), a MIME type indicating the type of data, an optional

 base64 token if non-textual, and the data itself:

 mediatype is a MIME type string, such as

 'image/jpeg' for a JPEG image file.
 If omitted, defaults to

-If the data contains characters defined in RFC 3986 as reserved characters, or contains space characters, newline characters, or other non-printing characters, those characters must be percent-encoded (aka "URL-encoded").
+If the data contains characters defined in RFC 3986 as reserved characters, or contains space characters, newline characters, or other non-printing characters, those characters must be URL encoded (aka "URL encoded").

 If the data is textual, you can embed the text (using the appropriate entities or escapes based on the enclosing document's type).
 Otherwise, you can specify

 base64 to embed base64-encoded binary data.
 You can find more info on MIME types here and here.